phoughton/phoughton/README.md

 I'm a consultant & incurable python hacker who started out as a Java developer back in the 1990s, and has done Software Development, Automation, Development in Test, Architecture in companies large and small.

-I have had the opportunity to work in fields from Media (The Telegraph, BBC & Financial Times), via Oil and Gas (BP) to Banking & International High Value Payments (NatWest, BNP Paribas & Lloyds Banking Group) as well as start ups.
+I have had the opportunity to work in fields from Media (The Telegraph, BBC, Sky & Financial Times), via Oil and Gas (BP) to Banking & International High Value Payments (NatWest, BNP Paribas & Lloyds Banking Group) as well as start ups.

 Sadly most of my work is internal to my clients but here are a few of my more interesting bits of code from my side projects: